 Yes, it’s that good.

-Add the red wine to the pan and stir well, scrapping up any bits from the bottom of the pan.
+- Add the red wine to the pan and stir well, scraping up any bits from the bottom of the pan.
 Add the water.
 Stir in the salt and pepper, paprika and oregano.
 Add the carrots, potatoes and sweet potatoes, stirring well to combine.